 Follow the specific instructions for erection issued by the supplier as these will vary with the design.

-It is important that the superimposed forces are assessed by a qualified engineer and written approval obtained.
+The overall stability and safety of a jib crane depends on its foundation or supports.
+When erecting to an existing structure it is important that the superimposed forces are assessed by a qualified engineer and written approval obtained.